BNguyen9901/TelvyonDND/Classes/Fighter/README.md

 <li>Gain advantage on recovery from being knocked prone.</li>
 </ul>
 <h4>Dueling</h4>
-<span>When wielding a one-handed weapon with no weapons or items on the offhand:</span>
+<span>When wielding a one-handed weapon with no other weapons or items on the offhand:</span>
 <ul>
 <li>Gain +2 weapon damage.</li>
 <li>Reduce weapon attack cooldowns by 1.</li>